-Use Insights to view, monitor, and act on your community's activity.
-Insights give you a super-focused look at a specific area while helping you with day-to-day community management.
+Use Insight reports to view, monitor, and act on your community's activity.
+These reports give you a super-focused look at a specific area while helping you with day-to-day community management.
 Insights can help you prioritize your work and give you instant access to what matters most.